-Live theater has rarely dealt with digital worlds or cyber crime – the stage can’t activate the CGI effects that sci-fi films can.
+Live theater has rarely dealt with digital worlds or cyber crime – the stage can’t activate the big-dazzle, CGI effects that sci-fi films can.
 But this weekend, Stage West presents the regional premiere of ‘The Nether’ by Texas-born playwright Jennifer Haley.
 KERA’s Jerome Weeks reports it’s a creepy thriller about virtual reality – and some of our worst impulses.

 It’s the near-future, and people can spend large chunks of their life in online worlds.
 A person can even ‘cross-over’ — become nothing but a life-supported husk while their mind travels into virtual realms where they can still feel any sensation, satisfy any desire.